Tired of Cricut's crafting machines? Here are the best Cricut alternatives

 Reasons to avoid

-What you need to know: The xTool M1 breaks the mould for digital craft machines in that it's both a blade cutter and a laser cutter in one machine.
+30-second review: The xTool M1 breaks the mould for digital craft machines in that it's both a blade cutter and a laser cutter in one machine.
 The same housing holds both, so you can blade cut and laser engrave in one go, or blade cut and then laser cut smaller details even a blade won't manage.

-Performance: The slight downside to the xTool M1 is the laser is a 10 watt diode laser compared to the 45 watt CO2 laser of the Glowforge Pro (see below).
+Performance: The xTool M1 is a nice mid-way craft machine that can deliver for a greater variety of projects than Cricut.
+It's an excellent hybrid option and easily one of the best Cricut alternatives for those who need more versatility in terms of materials.
+The slight downside to the xTool M1 is the laser is a 10 watt diode laser compared to the 45 watt CO2 laser of the Glowforge Pro (see below).
 In my xTool M1 review I found this to be slower than Glowforge Pro but with good results for thinner materials and all engraving.
 The brand does have a more powerful machine, the Laserbox, and you can read about that in our guide to the best xTools machines.

 Read more: xTool M1 review